 2) Review the NCAA’s Guide for the College Bound Student Athlete to be sure you understand current recruiting guidelines.

-3) Take the SAT and ACT again at least once.
+3) Take the SAT and ACT at least once (or again as needed).

 4) Check with the NCAA and the NAIA Eligibility Centers to make sure your certification is current.

 5) Reread Preparing to Play Softball at the Collegiate Level.

 7) Follow up (by phone) with schools you’ve contacted or who have contacted you.

 8) Begin/continue taking visits to colleges, particularly to schools that are recruiting you.

 9) Apply to your Plan B colleges as needed.
 If you commit to a particular college for softball, however, you may not need to do this.

 10) Remind your parents to apply for financial aid beginning in the fall (October) by filing the Free Application for Federal Student Aid (FAFSA).
 Check with your individual colleges for any additional financial aid requirements.

 11) Check in regularly with your travel coaches so they know you’re staying on track and doing what needs to be done.